Blanche Ostertag: Biography

 From Paris, she went to Chicago.
-She took a studio, and exhibited at the Chicago Art Institute: Holland spinners, French boulevards, an occasional portrait, notable for tone and balance.
+She took a studio and exhibited at the Art Institute of Chicago: Holland spinners, French boulevards, an occasional portrait, notable for tone and balance.
 These the critics praised and the public knew not of.
+She also exhibited at the Pennsylvania Academy of Fine Arts, including Boulevard Raspail (oil) and Portrait of Miss U. (watercolor), both in 1898.
+She also served on the advisory sub-committee for the Universal Exposition, St. Louis, in 1904.
 Inevitably she experimented in many means of expression: etchings, monotypes, pastels.
 One of these went into Hamilton McCormick's collection.
 Twelve small designs were included in a calendar zinc-etched in colors.
 The pictures were about the size, shape, and style of tiles.
 Five-inch squares with romantic subjects heavily outlined and colored in flat washes.
 They had nothing to do with the seasons and the holidays beyond a certain feeling for the appropriate.
 Thus March was a knight-errant riding a white charger over bare brown hills; April was a green-mantled Elizabethan dame beating her way against a shower in a narrow street of half-timbered houses; July showed two lovers floating in a gondola past the marble steps of an Italian garden, the swain singing rapturously to his lute.
 And so on.
 No special Christmas or Valentine's Day or Fourth of July business.
 Perhaps the absence of these timeworn themes was welcome.
 Perhaps the public really recognized a fresh and individual touch.
 Anyhow that calendar had "an immense little success."
 From a few leaflets sent across the ocean to la bonne Henriette in her cremerie certain rising French artists even wrote to America for more.
 Max Liebermann, the leader of the German Secession, praised them.
 Actually they were the turning-point for their creator from pictorial to decorative art.